DiffAU: Diffusion-Based Ambisonics Upscaling: System Model and Preliminaries

 \subsection{Signal Model and Ambisonics}

 Consider a sound field composed of $Q$ plane waves with \ac{doa} $(\theta_q ,\phi_q)$, $q \in \{1,\ldots,Q\}$.
-The $Q\times 1$ vector $\myVec{s}(k)$ is the source signals, with each element corresponding to the amplitude of a plane wave at the origin, with $k$ the wave number.
+We denote the source signals as $\mathbf{s}(k)$, a $Q$-dimensional vector where each element corresponds to the complex amplitude of a plane wave at the origin, with $k$ denoting the wave number.
 The Ambisonics signal of order $N$ due to $\myVec{s}(k)$ and the $Q$ plane waves can be written as~\cite{rafaely2015fundamentals}